 Configuration

-Here is an example of minimal definition of two Channels - red and blue:
+The following example demonstrates a minimal definition of two Channels - red and blue:

 [